TSEN4M/HAI-assignment3/EXPLAINABILITY_REPORT.md

 ### **WHY: "Why did the model make THIS prediction?"** [x] PRIMARY FOCUS
 - **How Addressed**: Local Explanation section in prediction results
-- **Feature Contributions**: Shows top 5 most impactful features for the specific student
+- **Feature Contributions**: Protective factors and risk drivers, sorted by impact (not a fixed top‑5)
-- **Direction Indicators**: Green (+) means a feature pushes toward graduation, Red (-) means it pushes toward dropout
+- **Direction Indicators**: Icons + labels (Shield = supports graduation; Warning = raises dropout risk) with color‑blind‑friendly styling
-- **Interpretation**: Impact values show magnitude of each feature's influence on THIS prediction
+- **Interpretation**: Impact text describes how much each factor pushes/pulls this prediction
-- **Transparency**: Advisors immediately understand what changed the prediction
+- **Transparency**: “Story in one sentence,” advisor to‑do ideas, and “missing supports” aid actionability

 ### **WHY NOT: "Why did the model NOT predict the other class?"**
 - **How Addressed**: Inverse interpretation of feature contributions